 1) Lynda Carter – The Ultimate Wonder Woman Tribute!

 In my early teenage years, I found my obligatory clutch of nerd friends who devoured comic books and anything related to them, particularly their appearances in moving media.
 By this time the Batman TV show had come and gone and The Incredible Hulk had not quite started.
 No one cared because from 1975 to 1979 we had Lynda Carter.

 Carter’s portrayal of Wonder Woman was mind-blowing.
+No Wonder Woman tribute is complete without her.
 For me, she is one of the most beautiful actresses in motion media history (still is) and yet she was willing to wear a silly costume so I could drool over her on my TV screen.
 In the days before form fitting synthetics made costumes look considerably less silly, she was always stunning.